RSE-at-SUN/2022-06-27-stellenbosch/index.md

 {% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is intended for postgraduate students in the AgriScience Faculty of Stellenbosch University (please contact the Instructor to be placed on the waitlist).
+    This workshop is intended for researchers (postgrads, postdocs, staff) in the AgriScience Faculty of Stellenbosch University; applicants from other Faculties will be placed on the waitlist.
+Apply via <a href="https://forms.office.com/r/UfwjNfFueA">this form.</a>
 </p>